 Install the Tiles With Thinset

 Use the notched side of the trowel to spread thinset mortar across a small section of the floor, generally about 2 feet by 2 feet.
 Butter the back of a tile with the thinset, as well.
 Press the tile firmly onto the floor.
 As you progress to adjacent tiles, insert tile spacers.

 Cut the Tile

 As you move through the installation, cut the tile to size, as needed.
 Edge tiles can be cut with either a rail (or snap) tile cutter or a wet tile saw.
-Cutouts for field tiles (namely, for the toilet) can be cut with a tile nipper.
+Cutouts for field tiles around cabinets, doors, and the shower can be cut with a tile nipper.

 Apply Tile Grout

 After the tile has fully set (about 24 to 48 hours), mix the tile grout and apply it with the rubber grout float.
 Pull the float firmly toward you, diagonally across the tiles.

 Remove the Grout Haze

 After the grout has cured, add grout haze remover to the bucket with cool water.
 Clean the grout haze from the tile surface with the tile sponge.